 Ed continued as Director of the organization and welcomed his daughters Jennifer and Lisa to assist in running the programs.
 Jennifer Bopp became Assistant Director in 2005 and from 2010-2014 was Director of the guard.

-With a few extra months to plan, the design team has its sights on something truly spectacular for Fusion 2021 – come be a part of it.
-Join us for one of our spin clinics this summer and plan to attend auditions this fall.
+The design team has its sights on something truly spectacular for Fusion 2024 – come be a part of it.
+Join us in 2024 and plan to attend auditions this fall.

-Fusion has been a home to many talented staff and cast members.
+Fusion has been home to many talented staff and cast members.
 Many friendships and family bonds have been created through this wonderful organization.
+Join us in 2024.